PrincetonUniversity/installing_python_packages/README.md

 11. What is the Intel Python distribution and how do I get started with it?

-    Intel provides their own implementation of Python as well as numerous package optimized for Intel hardware.
-You may find significant performance benefits.
+    Intel provides their own implementation of Python as well as numerous packages optimized for Intel hardware.
+You may find significant performance benefits from these packages.
 The Intel Python interpreter does not use GNU readline so most find it awkward to use.
-To create a conda environment with Intel Python and some numerics packages:
+To create a conda environment with Intel Python and some Intel-optimized numerics packages:

     ```
     $ module load anaconda3
     $ conda create --name my-intel --channel intel python numpy scipy
     ```

 ## <a name="getting_help">Getting Help<a>